petermr/crops/README.md

 **5. "metadata analysis" folder created by Shweata Hegde and it contains README and metadata_analysis.py files.**

-**6. This repository also contains following csv files created by Sagar Jadhav:**

-A) Ran metadata_analysis.py file and generated **TPS_sentences_full_search_result.csv**.
-Please also refer https://github.com/petermr/CEVOpen/wiki/Scoping-through-TPS-Corpus

-B) **TPS_EC** (for TPS enzyme commission number) csv file contain TPS enzyme names and EC number.

-C) **wiki_binomial_abbreviation** (for abbreviation of scientific name) csv file contain Scientific names of essential oil plants, their wikidata IDs and abbreviations.

-**7. "outreach" folder created by Shweata Hegde and contains InCOB and Wikidata Conference presentations**
+**6. "outreach" folder created by Shweata Hegde and contains InCOB and Wikidata Conference presentations**

 ##